Eschalon: Book I: Reception

 Eschalon: Book I has generally received favorable reviews from gaming critics, scoring 75% at Metacritic from four reviews.
 Macworld awarded the game 3.5/5, claiming that "Eschalon: Book I is a great attempt at an 'old school' role-playing game that's worth playing, and definitely worth the download time."
 RPG Codex gave Book I a positive review and praised the music in particular: "It's a perfect soundtrack for the depicted locations, sets the mood properly and, while the number of tracks is quite small, manages not to become boring."
 A common criticism from gamers that Riegsecker himself admits is the shortness of the game, with most players finishing Book I in under twenty hours.
-GameBanshee selected Eschalon: Book I as runner-up for its 2007 "Independent RPG of the Year" award.
 In a September 2009 interview, Riegsecker revealed that sales were 25% higher than originally projected, and that about a year after the game's release they saw a profit.
 He also broke down the games sales by platform: 48% Windows, 42% Macintosh, and 10% Linux.
 Linux Format reviewed the game and gave it a score of 7/10.